 It should be noted that a business seller will also typically weigh the return on invested capital they receive from their business investment that they own/operate when deciding if they should sell the business.
 After all, they would likely need to find a suitable replacement to what can be a very significant return.
-The findings of renowned author, speaker, business consultant, and accountant Greg Crabtree places the return on invested capital of a profitable When the earnings in a given period of time is more than the expenses in a business. business with 15%+ profitability in terms of net income Income, also known as earnings or profits, is money that a person or a business receives in return for working, providing a product or… at a minimum of 50%.
+The findings of renowned author, speaker, business consultant, and accountant Greg Crabtree places the return on invested capital of a profitable business with 15%+ profitability in terms of net income at a minimum of 50%.
 More often than not, the return for a business of 15% or more net income is above 75%.
 How many investment opportunities exist where an investor can achieve a 50% annual return?
 (Hint: not many.)

 Let us take a look at how the economic approach to business valuation is used in practice.